 9. Check Application Data Sharing Settings

-Another important privacy setting that often gets overlooked is protecting what data you share with the different apps you've downloaded.
-Some apps ask for access to your location, contacts, camera and microphone.
+An important privacy setting that often gets overlooked is protecting what data you share with the different apps you've downloaded.
+Some apps ask for access to your location, contacts, camera, and microphone.
+Others ask for permission to make changes to your phone’s operating system.
 You can manage what information you share with different apps to ensure optimum privacy.

 Have you ever gotten a text with a shortened link in it along with instructions to follow the link?
-Or maybe it's constant calls from illegal telemarketers and foreign scammers.
-For peace of mind it's best to never click a link or accept a call from a number that you don't recognize.
+Or maybe you receive constant calls from illegal telemarketers and foreign scammers.
+For peace of mind, it's best to never click a link or accept a call from a number that you don't recognize.
 You can use a number tracer app, like CallerSmart, to unmask the mystery numbers.

 You can block numbers via Settings > Phone > Blocked Contacts